bhimrazy/receipt-ocr/README.md

 The project is organized into two main modules:

-- **`src/receipt_ocr/`**: A new package for abstracting general receipt processing logic, including CLI, parsers, prompts, and providers for various LLM services to extract structured data from receipts.
+- **`src/receipt_ocr/`**: A new package for abstracting general receipt processing logic, including CLI, programmatic API, and a production [FastAPI web service](./app/) for LLM-powered structured data extraction from receipts.
 - **`src/tesseract_ocr/`**: Contains the Tesseract OCR FastAPI application, CLI, utility functions, and Docker setup for performing raw OCR text extraction from images.

 ## Prerequisites